point8/service-templates/docs/content/advanced.md

 An example [devcontainer](https://containers.dev) setup is provided under `.devcontainer`.

 It consists of a backend services, a reverse proxy and a frontend app.
 The `devcontainer` in this setup can be used to develop the [svelte](https://svelte.dev) frontend, while the [FastAPI](https://fastapi.tiangolo.com) example provides a backend.
-A [caddy](https://caddyserver.com/) web server acts as reverse proxy to route requests to the right service.

 Everything is defined in the `.devcontainer` directory.
 The central part of the setup is the `devcontainer.json`, there a [docker-compose](https://docs.docker.com/compose/) based environment is defined.
-The `compose.yaml` describes the different services used, where `app` is the service we will connect to, in order to develop the frontend.
-A basic `Caddyfile` configures the reverse proxy.
+The `compose.yaml` describes the different services used, where `frontend` is the service we will connect to, in order to develop the frontend.

+The source code of the backend service is also mounted to the backend container, thus allowing the backend server to refresh as the code is updated.

 ### Using VSCode and the devcontainer extension